aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 For example, in the section titled "Childhood Vaccines Cause Autism: Got it Wrong", Dr. Vinay Prasad only provides [this paper](https://www.acpjournals.org/doi/10.7326/m18-2101) and a similar earlier paper from 2015 as evidence.
 This paper retrospectively looked at "657,461 children born in Denmark from 1999 through 31 December 2010, with follow-up from 1 year of age and through 31 August 2013." and compared the rates of autism among the vaccinated and the unvaccinated children.
 "Comparing MMR-vaccinated with MMR-unvaccinated children yielded a fully adjusted autism hazard ratio of 0.93 (95% CI, 0.85 to 1.02).".
 Roughly speaking, they found that an MMR vaccinated child is 0.93 times as likely as a "similar" unvaccinated child to get autism.
 The 95% confidence interval is mostly under 1 and barely crosses 1.
 A confidence interval slightly lower than 95% may be totally below 1.
+While this is reassuring, we need to understand the limitations of this study:

 #### pitfalls in using retrospective observational studies to prove/disprove causality

 It is well known that correlation does not imply causation.
 What appears less known among medical scientists is that negative/0 correlation also does not imply lack of causation, even though that [seems obvious to statisticians]().
 The reason for both is the same: confounding variables can alter the impact of the variables being tested in *either* direction: they can both increase or decrease the correlation from the causal strength.
-The negative correlation seen above may be because of one of the many possibilities:
+The negative correlation seen above may be because of one of the many possibilities (not an exhaustive list):
 1. MMR genuinely has nothing to do with autism
 2. MMR causes a slight reduction in the chance of autism
 3. MMR causes a tiny increase in the chance of autism and some other confounding factors more than cancels out the slight increase.
 There can be many confounding factors, e.g. children who are vaccinated may have richer parents and their mothers may have had better access to care/adequate-nutrition during pregnancy.